Frugal Car Maintenance Tips and Tricks: 15 Money-Saving Hacks to Keep Your Ride Running Smoothly

 Developing a Car Maintenance Schedule

 I always start by creating a simple maintenance calendar.
-I jot down when I last changed the oil, rotated tires, and replaced filters.
-This helps me track what needs to be done and when.
-I set reminders on my phone for upcoming tasks too.
+I jot down when I changed the oil, rotated tires, and replaced filters.

 I’ve found that following the manufacturer’s recommended service intervals is key.
 But I also pay attention to my car’s specific needs.
 For example, if I do a lot of stop-and-go driving, I might change the oil more often.